Atrial Fibrillation Topic Review

-When high doses of AV blocking drugs are not successful to lower ventricular rates in the setting of atrial fibrillation, AV nodal ablation can be utilized.
-Remember that all atrial action potentials must pass through the AV node to reach the ventricle.
-AV node ablation destroys this connection stopping any atrial activity from reaching the ventricle.
-This results in the intrinsic pacemaker of the heart shifting from the atria to the ventricles.
-Unfortunately, the His-Purkinje system in the ventricles is only able to generate action potentials at a rate of 30 to 40 beats per minute resulting in severe bradycardia after the AV node is ablated.
-Thus, a permanent pacemaker must be implanted to prevent symptoms of bradycardia.
+When high doses of AV blocking drugs do not control the ventricular response rate in atrial fibrillation, AV nodal ablation offers another option.
+Atrial action potentials must traverse the AV node to reach the ventricle.
+AV node ablation destroys this connection.
+This results in complete heart block.
+The ventricular His-Purkinje system has an intrinsic rate of 30 to 40 beats per minute resulting in severe bradycardia after the AV node ablation, and a permanent pacemaker is required.

 Vagally-mediated Atrial Fibrillation

-Atrial fibrillation triggered by situations of vagal stimulation has been well described (nausea, vomiting, abdominal pain, severe coughing, young healthy athletes with high vagal tone etc...).
-In this scenario, the antiarrhythmic drug disopyramide has historically proven successful.
-This agent has significant anticholinergic activity, may be useful, although data are very limited.
+Atrial fibrillation triggered by episodes of vagal stimulation has been well described (nausea, vomiting, abdominal pain, severe coughing, young healthy athletes with high vagal tone, etc).
+Disopyramide, an agent with significant anticholinergic activity, may be useful, although data are very limited.
 (Rattanawong P, et al. J Atr Fibrillation.
 2020[1a].)

-Sudden use of large amounts of alcohol (binge drinking) as frequently occurs during holidays is well known to trigger atrial fibrillation, even with a structurally normal heart.
+Ingestion of large amounts of alcohol (binge drinking, as frequently occurs during holidays) may trigger atrial fibrillation, even with a structurally normal heart.
 Clinicians refer to the familiar association of excessive alcohol intake and acute atrial fibrillation as “holiday heart.”